 The pharmaceutical industry is accountable for drug research, development, manufacturing, and distribution.
 Over the last two decades, the industry has grown significantly, and pharma revenues globally totaled 1.27 trillion dollars in 2020.

-Pharmacies may now use technology to build customized systems that completely automate a patient’s prescription refill record as well as check into other prescriptions purchased at other pharmacies, allowing pharmacists to effectively monitor and manage the patient’s overall health & wellbeing.
+Pharmacies may now use technology to develop customized software that completely automate a patient’s prescription refill record as well as check into other prescriptions purchased at other pharmacies, allowing pharmacists to effectively monitor and manage the patient’s overall health & wellbeing.

 Technology hasn’t slowed down since then.
 Here are the following technologies that are boosting pharmacy industry: